COMPETITION RULES AND GUIDELINES

 Both competitions are open to all UC Irvine students.
 Teams must be composed of at least two (2) students, of which at least one (1) must be an ICS student (for the Butterworth Product Development Competition) and one (1) must be an Engineering student (for the Beall Design Competition).
 For example, a team member from the Merage School of Business could contribute business planning knowledge that would help the team or students from schools of science or engineering could contribute knowledge of a particular application or technology.
-Students can be graduate or undergraduate, but must be registered at UCI for the duration of the academic year of the competition.
+Students can be graduate or undergraduate, but must be registered as a matriculated student at UCI for the duration of the academic year of the competition.

 Obtaining Additional Team Members:

-Potential participants are encouraged to meet students with similar interests who may be willing to collaborate and form a team at one of the school based workshops, information sessions, Merage School’s New Venture Competition and UCI’s Antrepreneur Center.
+Potential participants are encouraged to meet students with similar interests who may be willing to collaborate and form a team at one of the school based workshops, information sessions, Merage School’s New Venture Competition and UCI’s ANTrepreneur Center.

 Teams must present an original idea or current design problem, and be in a "pre-incubator" form.
 They must not be backed by incubators, existing companies, venture capitalists or other investors.
 Teams or team members that have received any form of venture capital financing for their competition entry plan or a likeness thereof may not participate in the competition.
-Any team receiving venture capital funding while participating in the competition will be disqualified.
+Any team receiving angel or venture capital funding while participating in the competition will be disqualified.

 Workshops will be offered throughout every phase of the competition.
-Topics will include,
+Topics will include:

 Documentation, Presentations and Demos: